blancaverwelz/pop-up-window/README.md

 Pop-up Window (JavaScript)

-- Designed with pure CSS, no frameworks or librarie
+- Designed with pure CSS, no frameworks or libraries
 - Functions developed with Vanilla JavaScript, no jQuery or frameworks